-Polyethylene is an excellent choice of materials because it is shatter-resistant and highly due to its high resistance to chemicals and temperature extremes.
+Polyethylene is an excellent choice of materials because it is shatter-resistant and highly durable due to its high resistance to chemicals and temperature extremes.
 Molded handles allow lifeguards to easily hand the Rescue Can to victims.
 The handles allow victims to maintain a firm and reassuring hold on the rescue buoy.

 Rescue Can Harness & Towline

-A shoulder harness made from Nylon webbing, looped under one arm and over the opposite shoulder, allows the rescuer to tow victims safely to shore without interfering their swim stroke.
+A shoulder harness made from Nylon webbing, looped under one arm and over the opposite shoulder, allows the rescuer to tow victims safely to shore without interfering with their swim stroke.

 Towlines are generally made from braided polypropylene rope and are approximately 7 feet (84 inches) in length to allow adequate towing distance, discouraging distressed victims from pouncing on rescuers.

-Rescue Cans vs. Rescue tubes
+Rescue Cans vs. Rescue Tubes

 Although more soft, flexible Rescue Tubes have gained popularity at swimming pools over the last 30 years, Rescue Cans are still a staple in waterfront rescue equipment.

 Over the years, I’ve enjoyed looking up at the Chicago Park District lifeguards during my swim as they carefully watch over countless swim waves during the Chicago Triathlon.
-Their attention is laser focused on safety, ready to offer assistance (and lifesaving) as needed – bright red Rescue Cans at their sides.
+Their attention is laser-focused on safety, ready to offer assistance (and lifesaving) as needed – bright red Rescue Cans at their sides.